mobilecoinofficial/forest/echopay/README.md

     ./auxin-cli --version
     ```
     ```
-    auxin-cli 0.1.11
+    auxin-cli 0.1.17-26fef6f*
     ```

 ### Send a message with Auxin ###

-Since Auxin is fully compatible with signal-cli datastores, you should easily be able to send a message with it as you could with signal-cli.
+Auxin is mostly compatible with signal-cli datastores, so you should easily be able to send a message with it as you could with signal-cli.
+If you can't, there should be a way to register with Auxin soon.
 ```bash
 ./auxin-cli --config . --user $BOT_NUMBER send $ADMIN -m "hello"
 ```